bdmeter/news/content/page/2023/03/2023-03-17-about/index.md

 ## Our Story

-We are Bdmeter, We are a team of friends and most are Engineers, Technologists, Architects, Builders, and Specialists was thinking louder in last 2018 to develop something that can help people.
-Then we have descided to start a blogsite and we are the Authors from his own position of work.
-Then we have started our jouney in October 2018.
-We are trying to help our communities to learn something really important to develop our business, industry, socienty, environment, shelter, health, safety all together.
+We are Bdmeter News, We are a team of Journalist and Bloggers, and News Specialists have started our jouney in June 2021.
+We are an organization of live news moderator, analyzer to represent news in a way means more authentic and reliable.

 ## We are driven by values